gh0st68/SpamStopper/README.md

 - **Automated Actions**: Use Operserv to execute actions like AKILL, GLINE, ZLINE, and more.
 - **NickServ Authentication**: Secure bot nickname with NickServ.
 - **Configurable Channels**: Join multiple channels and monitor them simultaneously.
 - **Reputation System**: Keep track of users' reputation to determine their trustworthiness.
+Users with high reputation are trusted and exempt from removal.
 - **Reconnection Support**: Automatically reconnects after a disconnection.
 - **Logging**: Comprehensive logging for monitoring and debugging.